cchoy96/csilMinicourse/intro_to_csil.md

 - Maintaining lab servers and backups

 CSIL Tutors are **not** required to aid lab users with their programming assignments beyond helping them to have their needed software installed.
 That said, almost all of the tutors have some background in computer science.
 If they're familiar with the work and asked nicely enough, they are often willing to help.

+### What we can't/don't do

+- Increase your Linux machine quotas (but we can request it for you)
+- Manage your cs or uchicago accounts
+- Manage anything in the basement, 2nd, or 3rd floors of Crerar
+- Maintain the campus network and wifi
+- Library rentals and returns
+- Open or close the labs earlier/later without prior approval
+- Printing (**printers are in the basement!**)

 ## Lab Policies and Etiquette